 - Debt and payment calculators

-This one’s a free app, so it won’t put you any deeper in the hole.
+This debt payoff planner is a free app, so it won’t put you any deeper in the hole.
 It’s available on both iOS and Android devices.

 Best for Credit Card Debt: Credit Card Payoff

-If you’re only tackling credit card debt, Credit Card Payoff is a great tool to leverage.
+If you’re only tackling credit card debt the debt payoff planner may not be necessary.
+But the Credit Card Payoff app is a great tool to help you pay off credit card debt.
 The app lets you set payoff goals and then compare payment options to help you meet those goals.
 Thanks to handy visual graphs, you can easily see your future debt forecast, including when you can expect to be debt-free.
 This app is especially great at helping you hone in on where (and when) extra payments will be most beneficial.

 Credit Card Payoff comes with these features: